 381. Elementary Cartography.
 (4).
 (SS).

 Maps organize, record and present uniquely information about our earth, its history, its people, its resources, its cultural and physical features and distributions of varied geographical phenomena around us.
 We encounter maps in many forms as city maps, road maps, weather maps, wall maps and atlases.
 We use maps as planners, historians, engineers, teachers, researchers or as travelers in our daily lives.
 Maps contribute to a wealth of information about the environment in which we live and the world around us.
 Geography 381 is an introduction to the mapping process, with particular emphasis on the techniques of map design to display spatial data, map drawing, map reproduction and map use.
 Students will obtain a basic understanding of the processes and problems involved in map making and develop basic skills to design, draw and produce a map.
 The course consists of two one-hour lectures and two, two-hour laboratories each week.
 Students will be expected to spend some time outside regular laboratory periods for completing projects.
-The course grade will be based on two midterms, one final, and the laboratory exercises, including one project.
+Elements of Cartography by Robinson, Sale, and Morrison will constitute the main text supplemented by additional reading assignments.
+The course grade will be based on two midterms, one final, and the laboratory exercises.
 (Aggarwala).

 421. Problems in Southeast Asian Development.
 (3).
 (SS).